The holy grail of online (and offline) business.

-This is the exact process I’ve used to launch multiple bestselling books including: Dan Norris’ The 7 Day Startup (20,000+ downloads and still selling about 40 – 60 copies per day, more than 6 months after launch) and David Nihill’s Do You Talk Funny (still #1 bestseller in Amazon in the highly competitive Public Speaking category).
+This is the exact process I’ve used to launch multiple bestselling books including: Dan Norris’ The 7 Day Startup (20,000+ downloads and still selling about 40 – 60 copies per day, more than 6 months after launch) and David Nihill’s Do You Talk Funny, among many others.

 Now that you’ve had a peak behind the curtain of what makes many of my books run on autopilot, what do you think?

 Are you going to use this for your next (or current) book?